| Title: | A Class for Working with Time Series Data Based on 'data.table' and 'R6' with Largely Optional Reference Semantics |

 of the time series shall be filled.
 See |

-Returns a numeric vector.
+Returns the interpolated numeric vector.

-# new DTSg object x <- DTSg$new(values = flow) # linear interpolation of missing values ## R6 method x$colapply(fun = interpolateLinear)$print() ## S3 method print(colapply(x = x, fun = interpolateLinear))
+# new DTSg object x <- DTSg$new(values = flow) # linear interpolation of missing values ## R6 method x$colapply(fun = interpolateLinear)$print() ## S3 method print(colapply(x = x, fun = interpolateLinear))# new DTSg object x <- DTSg$new(values = flow) # linear interpolation of missing values ## R6 method x$colapply(fun = interpolateLinear)$print() ## S3 method print(colapply(x = x, fun = interpolateLinear))

-objects based on their .dateTime column.
+Joins two DTSg objects based on their .dateTime column.
 Their time

-zones and aggregated
+zones and aggregated fields must match.

-## S3 method for class 'DTSg' merge(x, y, ..., clone = getOption("DTSgClone"))
+## S3 method for class 'DTSg' merge(x, y, ..., clone = getOption("DTSgClone"))## S3 method for class 'DTSg' merge(x, y, ..., clone = getOption("DTSgClone"))

 x |